 Sterling, where appropriate and consistent with client guidelines, may purchase for client portfolios shares of the Affiliated Funds as part of the portfolios' investment strategy.
 Clients should note that Sterling has a conflict of interest and financial incentive to choose Affiliated Funds because Sterling receives investment management and other fees from the Affiliated Funds.
-Sterling reduces our investment management fees with respect to investments in Affiliated Funds in client portfolios with the exception of Affiliated Funds in Private Client portfolios or Outsourced Chief Investment Officer services.
+Sterling reduces our investment management fees with respect to investments in Affiliated Funds in client portfolios with the exception of Affiliated Funds in Sterling's Private Client portfolios or Sterling's Advisory Solution's Outsourced Chief Investment Officer ("OCIO") services.
 However, this reduction in fees does not eliminate the conflict of interest, as there are other incentives such as increasing Sterling's assets under management or providing support to the Affiliated Funds.
 Clients have the right, at any time, to prohibit us from investing any of their managed assets in the Affiliated Funds.

-Other Services
+Other Services - OCIO Services

-For clients seeking comprehensive asset allocation and investment selection solutions, Sterling provides Outsourced Chief Investment Officer ("OCIO") services by offering to clients an asset allocation framework with a comprehensive investment manager search and selection methodology to create unique, client-specific portfolios.
+For clients seeking comprehensive asset allocation and investment selection solutions, Sterling's Advisory Solutions Team provides Outsourced Chief Investment Officer ("OCIO") services by offering to clients an asset allocation framework with a comprehensive investment manager search and selection methodology to create unique, client-specific portfolios.
 These open architecture multi-asset class portfolios are constructed using specific investment objectives, risk tolerance, goals and circumstances of the client with a goal of delivering consistent, long-term, risk-adjusted performance.